Link back to the Teacher’s Guide Table of Contents

 After setting the stage, the rest of the tutorial runs through the major ways that humans have disrupted ecosystems.
 These include

-- principles for design of nature reserves (it’s all about maximizing quality habitat and avoiding population bottlenecks for the species within the reserves),
+2. principles for the design of nature reserves (it’s all about maximizing quality habitat and avoiding population bottlenecks for the species within the reserves),

 HOLY COW.
 That’s the end of the course!
 Congratulations.